DaniilKuharenko/dispatcher-api/README.md

 ### Run with Docker Compose

 ```
-*Docker Compose setup is in progress — star the repo to get notified when it ships*
+Docker Compose setup is in progress — star the repo to get notified when it ships
 ```

-> Full setup guide and Docker Compose file are in the **[GitLab repo](https://gitlab.com/dispatcher-api/dispatcher)**.

 ---